caikitlearn/caikitlearn.github.io/_posts/2018-08-19-stirlings-pogs.md

 <br>
 ## Who is Stirling?

-As it turns out, these numbers have a special name, called <a href='http://mathworld.wolfram.com/StirlingNumberoftheSecondKind.html' target='_blank'>Stirling Numbers of the Second Kind</a>, which is the number of ways to partition $n$ elements into $k$ non-empty sets, defined as
+As it turns out, these numbers have a special name, called <a href='http://mathworld.wolfram.com/StirlingNumberoftheSecondKind.html'>Stirling Numbers of the Second Kind</a>, which is the number of ways to partition $n$ elements into $k$ non-empty sets, defined as

 <div class='math-display'>
 $$